commonism/aiopenapi3/.github/ISSUE_TEMPLATE/bug_report.md

 name: aiopenapi3 Bug report
-about: Report a bug or unexpected behavior in aiopenapi3
+description: Report a bug or unexpected behavior in aiopenapi3
 labels: [bug, unconfirmed]

+body:
   - type: markdown
     attributes:
       value:  Thank you for taking the time to report a problem.